Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon and has been rectified.

-- The code was validated using [PEP8](http://pep8online.com/).
-Some Line too long errors were returned but in the interest of time, I did not change all of these.
-    - At the time of reviewing this for re submission, the Pep8 Online Validator is down.
-It looks like their domain has not been purchased again and so is currently offline.
-The only python files that have not been confirmed to pass validation are those in the review and blog apps.
-    - The new Validator I am using is now [Extends Class Python Checker](https://extendsclass.com/python-tester.html)
+- As Pep8 is down at the time of Validation, I have followed the instructions from our Slack channels and used the Linter pycodestyle to validate the python files.
+    - Press Ctrl+Shift+P
+    - Type the word linter into the search bar that appears, and click on Python: Select Linter from the filtered results
+    - Select pycodestyle from the list (image 2).
+    - PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal.

     - Top Level Files
-        - manage.py shows import error for import outside of Top Level
+        - manage.py shows -- Passed
-        - custom_storages.py Passed
+        - custom_storages.py -- Passed

     - Blog App
         - admin.py -- Passed